-Irving Langmuir Award in Chemical Physics
+Irving Langmuir Award In Chemical Physics

-Castleman received a B.S. from Rensselaer Polytechnic Institute in 1957.
-In 1958, he joined Brookhaven National Laboratory, where he continued to work while earning a Ph.D. from Polytechnic Institute of New York.
-He completed that degree in 1969.
-In 1975, he left Brookhaven for the University of Colorado, Boulder, where he was a chemistry professor and a fellow of the Cooperative Institute for Research in Environmental Sciences.
+He is a fellow of the American Academy of Arts & Sciences and the American Physical Society.
+The honor he is most proud of, however, is the University of Wisconsin Chancellor’s Distinguished Teaching Award, which he received in 2003.

-Castleman moved to Penn State in 1982.
-He was elected to the National Academy of Sciences and the American Academy of Arts & Sciences in 1998.
+Although Skinner didn’t become a professional horn player, he maintains his connection to music by singing in a local choir.

-Castleman will present the award address before the Division of Physical Chemistry.
+Skinner will present the award address before the ACS Division of Physical Chemistry.

 Join the conversation